-Corrective Action: The school has implemented an electronic timecard system for tutors that will automatically generate timesheets and eliminate or significantly reduce the possibility for human error.
+Current Status: The school implemented an electronic timecard system for tutors that automatically generates timesheets and eliminates or significantly reduces the possibility for human error.
 All tutors for the school are required to use this computer-based clock in/out system for all shifts.